hawkinswood/prettygoodsecurity/content/pages/tailscale/index.md

 ## Access Control Lists (ACLs)

-ACLs help you define fine-grained access policies within your tailnet.
-By default, all devices in a single-user tailnet can communicate freely, but you can restrict this if needed.
+ACLs help you define fine-grained access policies within your Tailnet.
+By default, all devices in a single-user Tailnet can communicate freely, but you can restrict this if needed.

 ### Key Concepts

 1. **Default Policy**
    - "Deny-by-default" model
-   - New tailnets allow all connections initially
+   - New Tailnets allow all connections initially
    - Customizable via policy file

 2. **Policy Types**